-If you have a Calgary bus pass, you can go anywhere—within the city—and will also aid you in getting out of town though not entirely (e.g., my trip to CrossIron Mills).
+If you have a Calgary bus pass, you can go anywhere—within the city—and will also help you in getting out of town though not entirely (e.g., my trip to CrossIron Mills).

-Just a caveat, such habit of traveling and being mesmerize with the city comes with a price—a high fare—that you can avoid by buying the low-income monthly transit pass.
+Just a caveat, such habit of traveling and being mesmerized with the city comes with a price—a high fare—that you can avoid by buying the low-income monthly transit pass.

 Such type of Calgary bus pass can only cost $44.00 per month—that is—if you pass the eligibility requirements.
 The first thing you should consider is your income.
 In general, Calgary residents who are 6 years old and above, and have met the income eligibility criteria is qualified.

-For one adult applicant, he/she must be 18 years old and above with a gross income in a year of less than $20,386.00 and lives in Calgary during application and renewal.
+For one adult applicant, he/she must be 18 years old and above with a gross income in a year of less than $23,861.00 (Low Income Cut-Off effective January 1 – December 31, 2015.) and lives in Calgary during application and renewal.
 During application, you need to show proof of residency and identity.

-Commuters who go to work and newcomers who are starting to earn and learn hugely benefit in this program of the government.
+Commuters who go to work and newcomers who are starting to earn and learn hugely benefit in this program.

 How to Get a Discounted Calgary Bus Pass

-First things first, make sure the gross income is within the income eligibility requirement.
+First things first, make sure your gross income is within the income eligibility requirement.
 The Notice of Assessment or Reassessment form provided by the Canada Customs and Revenue Agency is the only proof of having a low income.
 (You can receive the form after you file the annual income tax return online or through mail.
-The former is faster and easier not to mention free.)
+Income tax filing online is faster, easier, and free.)

 - Determine if you are qualified.

-- Submit the form together with the other requirements at Calgary Transit Customer Service Centre or at City Cashiers.
-For the former, you can choose between two locations: Centre Street (Station Platform) or Bow Parkade.
+- Submit the form together with other requirements at Calgary Transit Customer Service Centre or at City Cashiers.
+For the former, you can choose between two locations: Centre Street Station or Bow Parkade.

 Benefits Of Low-income Monthly Transit Pass